SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ## What's the difference between an IMU with a magnetometer (9 DOF) and an IMU without a magnetometer (6 DOF)?

-IMUs with a magnetometer work like a compass and use the Earth's magnetic field as a reference point to eliminate gyroscope drift, however they require a stable magnetic environment or else they will perform erratically.
-IMUs without a magnetometer don't require a stable magnetic environment, but are prone to gyroscope drift over time due to being unable to differentiate sensor noise from actual movement, and so will slowly spin in the yaw axis over time.
-For SlimeVR's purposes, neither is implicitly better or worse than the other.
-The BNO085, which is the IMU official SlimeVR trackers will use, is used in 6DOF mode and yet performs the best out of all supported IMUs, for example.
+IMUs with a magnetometer, like a compass, use the Earth's magnetic field as a reference point to reduce gyroscope drift, however they require a stable magnetic environment or else they will perform erratically.
+IMUs without a magnetometer don't require a stable magnetic environment, but are prone to gyroscope drift over time due to being unable to differentiate sensor noise from actual movement, which means will slowly spin in the yaw axis over time.
+For SlimeVR's purposes, neither is inherently better or worse than the other.
+The BNO085, which is the IMU used in the official SlimeVR trackers, is used in 6DOF mode and yet performs the best out of all supported IMUs, for example.

 ## How can I check if I have an acceptable magnetic environment?

-You can check by downloading any magnetometer app that shows what your magnetic field strength is in uT and by walking around your playspace.
+You can check by using any magnetometer app that displays magnetic field strength in µT while walking around your playspace.
 You may want to check at varying heights, such as at chest level, waist level, and ankle level.
-An option available on both iOS and Android is the app, Physics Toolbox Magnetometer.
+One option available on both iOS and Android is Physics Toolbox Magnetometer.
 If you do use Physics Toolbox Magnetometer, you only need to pay attention to the **total**, not the X, Y, or Z components.
-Most phones have a magnetometer, but if yours does not, then there is no way to be exactly sure of your magnetic environment, but you can make some educated assumptions.
+Most phones include a magnetometer.
+If yours does not, you won’t be able to check directly, but you can still make educated assumptions based on known sources of magnetic interference.

 ## My app shows around X uT, is that okay?

-There's no one value that's acceptable.
-What matters is that the range of values is low.
-There is currently limited data to give an exact range, but a good baseline seems to be a range of less than or equal to 5 uT.
+There’s no single 'safe' value—what matters is how small the range of fluctuation is.
+There is currently limited data to give an exact range, but a good baseline appears to be a fluctuation range of 5 µT or less.
 For example, 20-25 uT would be okay as would 40-45 uT, but a range from 20-40 uT would likely be too unstable to use.

 ## What determines a "poor magnetic environment"?